wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/3-09  The Grand Revel at Moonlit Vale.md

 | 9          | "If winter comes against Destiny's wishes, then beware the Prince of Frost."   | [[3-09  Rhaan, the Book]]                         |
 | 10         | "Sibling squabbles befall even those who rule over moons."                     | All 7 of the Endless                           |
 ^rhaan-dusk-hag-prophesies

+### DM Notes

+- The first phase (Scene 1) of the adventure involves the party learning about the Palace of the Moon Court and the four Eladrin Courts, as well as following information:
+    - That Duke Ihan suspects the Spring Court of interference with the evening’s proceedings.
+    - That Baron Selene and Duke Ihan seem to have a standoff-ish relationship, and she doesn’t seem to trust him.
+    - That a new arcane advisor from the Autumn Court has wriggled her way into Selene’s Court, and Pax doesn’t seem to trust her.
+- The second phase (Scenes 2 through 3) involves exploring the Palace (via the Moon Pool elevator, by finding the missing gems) and gathering information on each of these factions.
+By the end of the phase, the following information should be clear (which should cause even more confusion about who to trust):
+    - Selene clearly trusts “Lady M” (Mahsa), but expects “her cousin” (the Duke or Duchess) to employ force against her.
+    - Servants have been disappearing from the Servants’ Wing, and someone is asking for Esmeray’s help.
+    - Duke Ihan doesn’t trust Esmeray and has warned Selene against her.
+Also Esmeray and Selene had some sort of previous relationship.
+- The next phase begins when the party re-enters the ballroom (Scene 4) and meets Mahsa.
+She warns them against Duke Ihan and the Summer Court, saying that she killed (only after he attacked her) one of his agents she found snooping around the Autumn Tree.
+She then gives them a gem she found on the body, which opens up the Spring Tree (and Servants’ Wing), where they find the dead servants and meet Esmeray (Scene 5).
+They then return to the ballroom (Scene 6) where they have the opportunity to dance with Phoebe and learn that she doesn’t trust her brother either, that an attack is likely to come soon, and they should visit the Guest Wing of the Winter Tree.
+    - At this point all evidence seems to be pointing to the Summer Court.
+But if the players were to speak to Ihan himself, who is available at any time in the ballroom, they would learn quickly that he doesn’t even want the job.
+He’d rather retire and live with the gnomes (at Pylas Pyrial, the Gate of Joy).
+He would also deny any of the actions that have been attributed to his agents (which is true, as he’s being framed).
+- The last phase starts with a visit to the Winter Tree, where they find a servant being attacked by an Autumn Eladrin (Scene 7).
+They then discover Mahsa herself opening a teleportation circle, so she monologues evilly for a bit (about the coming Prince of Frost), calls forth some monsters as a distraction, and steps through.
+When the party returns to the ballroom for the final time, they can either save Selene or let her be killed, but either way Mahsa will get away (Scene 8).
+The final fight with her happens in the garden, and afterward the party can help determine the fate of the Palace Court (Scene 9 and Conclusion).

 ### References